AriKILLER/Blog-Preview-Card/README-template.md

 Its true that having two div classes at first was a bit hard to manage but 5 minutes later had it figured out as I didnt know I had to put one inside the other, but pretty cool.

 Use more elements to be able to add an style to each thing, as every phrase as a different one.
 It looks better now but I can see its not perfect yet.

+Learnt how to make text reactive to the pointer making it change color, so cool.
+And how to make a shadow effect.

 This is how the HTML was before: